-There’s software wallets designed particularly for one blockchain network, or cryptocurrency, such as EUNO, or Neon for NEO.
+There’s software wallets designed particularly for one blockchain network, or cryptocurrency.
 However, there are also many wallets that support multiple cryptocurrencies.
 Examples of multi-currency software wallets include Atomic Wallet, Trust Wallet, Exodus and Jaxx.

 For online wallets, parties such as exchanges enable you to store your cryptocurrencies with them.
 Examples of online wallets are therefore mainly exchanges such as Coinbase, Binance, KuCoin, BitMax and many other exchanges.

-An online wallet often offers you the opportunity to manage many different cryptocurrencies in one place.
+An online wallet offers you the opportunity to manage many different cryptocurrencies in one place.
 In addition, it is convenient to store your cryptocurrencies on an online wallet when you plan to hold them only for a short time, or trade with them.
-You can directly buy or sell cryptocurrency, without having to send them from a hardware or software wallet to an exchange first.
+This way you can directly buy or sell cryptocurrencies, without having to send them from a hardware or software wallet to an exchange first.